rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest-guide.md

 Expanding resources (see [Atlassian API][7] for an example) is discouraged while multiple asynchronous calls are favored.

 #### Pagination
 REST clients should rely on the pagination information which is included in responses with multiple results.
-Our pagination follows the [LinkHeader][10] specification along with [RFC5988][11].
+The pagination follows the [LinkHeader][10] specification along with [RFC5988][11].
 It works similarly to [GitHub's pagination][9].

 When performing a GET to resources that returns an array you can pass the query parameters `_pageSize` to indicate the number of records returned in a page and `_pageNumber` to indicate which page number you want to return.
-Note that page numbers start at number 1.
+Note that `_pageNumber` start at number 1.

+Example:
+${REST_GUIDE_PAGINATION}

 #### PUT vs PATCH
 `PUT` requests are favored over `PATH` requests.
 While `PATH` may offer smaller payloads, it also introduces development complexity for little benefit.

 Additionally, when doing a `PUT` or `PATCH` it is recommended to do not include the `id` for the given resource in the payload.
 For example, when doing a `PUT /trades/{tradeId}` do not include `tradeId` in the payload, it will be simply ignored.

+Example:
 ```
 -----  Request  -----
 PUT http://localhost:8081/rest/v1/trades/1